 Indeed, according to recent research, the number of smart speaker users is growing by a staggering 47.9% every year.
 And, in the first quarter of this year alone, an eye-watering nine million devices were sold.

 To put that into context, it’s the biggest tech boom since the smartphone.

 The message is coming through loud and clear: voice search is a big opportunity for businesses.

 Just as Search Engine Optimization (SEO) came to dominate the digital landscape over the past decade, Voice Engine Optimization (VEO) looks set to take over the reins in the years to come.

-In fact, we’d go so far as to say that VEO is the biggest opportunity facing your business in 2018, and those organizations that act now to optimize their presence will find themselves light years ahead of the competition in the years to come.
+In fact, we’d go so far as to say that VEO is the biggest opportunity facing your business right now, and those organizations that act now to optimize their presence will find themselves light years ahead of the competition in the years to come.

 An emerging discipline

 Back in 2000, we set up our agency in order to help organizations take advantage of the emerging opportunities that were being served up by SEO.
 Now, 18 years on we’re ready to do it all over again with voice search.

 Back then the tools and techniques that are commonplace today were only just being developed.
 In fact, we were working at the forefront of the industry, constantly researching best practices to help organizations stay ahead of the curve.